Guaranteed Advice on Picking the Freshest Vegetables

 Choosing vegetables starts with selecting a reliable market, you know and trust.
 They have a quality produce department available.
 If that means a weekly farmers market or grocery store produce that guarantees fresh, local produce, so be it.
 It requires demanding the best and shopping around until you find it.
 Even talk to the local farmer at the farmer's market or produce manager at the grocery store to find out which vegetable is local and when it was picked, packed, and shipped.
 Another clincher is how the produce comes packaged to the store or market.
 Some use ice, and some don't use anything.
 Shipping with ice keeps the vegetables fresher, and it lasts longer when you bring it home.
 If you want quality food, you need to demand fresh produce, and you'll get what you want.

 Best Tips for Picking Vegetables

-Picking the Fresh Produce
+Picking out Fresh Produce

 Green leafy vegetables make the tastiest salad or coleslaw, but it takes a smart eye and patience to pick the freshest bunch.
 Fresh lettuce is crisp to the touch.
-Simply break a leaf, and if it snaps, that's fresh.
-Go ahead and take a bite.
+Break a leaf, and if it snaps, that's fresh and take a bite.
 Make sure it's crisp through and through.
-Do you notice brown spots or tears throughout the lettuce leaves?
-The more the brown spots or tears the less fresh the lettuce.
-Also, avoid lettuce kept on ice.
-The ice freezes the lettuce leaves, causing them to turn to mush when you get them home.
-When the cabbage holds the large green outer leaves, it is still very fresh and new to the produce section.
-Produce clerks remove the large green leaves when they look brown, meaning not as fresh.
+Some lettuces like green leaf or romaine are crispy at the heart of the bunch.